seven-phases-max/less.curious/articles/rbgi.md

 - *Pros*: No dummy classes in the output.
 More safe than **#2**.
 - *Cons*: Too tricky and too bloating code.

+---

+### Also see:
+* [this ticket](https://github.com/less/less.js/issues/2702#issuecomment-142942530) for "What's wrong with Bootstrap-like media/grid code in general".